 Board Certified Clinical Specialist in Sports Physical Therapy

-Penny completed a Bachelor of Science in Kinesiology degree with an emphasis in athletic training and a Master of Arts degree in Physical Education with an emphasis in Biomechanics from San Diego State University in 2001 and 2004, respectively.
+She completed a Bachelor of Science degree in Kinesiology with an emphasis in athletic training and a Master of Arts degree in Physical Education with an emphasis in Biomechanics from San Diego State University in 2001 and 2004, respectively.

 Penny has extensive continuing education training in running gait analysis, biomechanics of the shoulder in overhead athletes, strength training for runners and youth athletes, post-surgical rehabilitation and return to sport testing protocols, and training the female athlete.